 How to spread holiday cheer (without going over budget).

 Gifts aren’t the only expense to accommodate for this holiday season.
-Don’t forget about the money you may be spending on other holiday items like cards, decorations, travel and entertainment can add up quickly.
+Don’t forget about the money you may be spending on other holiday items like cards, decorations, travel and entertainment.
+These can add up quickly.
 Maybe you want to take Mom and Dad to a Broadway show when they’re in town or know you need to buy a flight home.
 Prioritize your expenses from essential to optional.
 Tackle your top priorities first and then work your way down the list.
 And if you are the host, don’t forget about the extra food expense.

 One of the best presents you can give yourself is a healthy bank account to start the new year.
 With a little planning now, you can enjoy celebrating the season with family and friends — without stressing about your finances.
 If your finances feel stretched this year, consider starting earlier and saving more money for the holidays next year.